 Why interviewers ask this question

-No, they’re not just being nosey.
+No, when your interviewer asks this question they’re not just being nosey.
 What the interviewer is trying to find out here runs a little bit deeper than that.
-Your answer to this question dictates the following to your potential employer:
+Your answer to this good question dictates the following to your potential employer:

 - Whether you’re serious about the opportunity or not